 Juanita Schwartzkopf is senior managing director of Focus Management Group.

-Schwartzkopf has more than 35 years of experience in commercial banking, business management, and financial and management consulting.
+Schwartzkopf has more than 35 years of experience in commercial banking, business management and financial and management consulting.
 During her career, she has handled projects involving financing strategies, strategic planning, forecasting, cash management, creditor relationships, information management, bankruptcy, crisis management and business plan development.

-Schwartzkopf held key operating and management positions in many types of companies, from startup to mature businesses.
+Schwartzkopf has held key operating and management positions in many types of companies, from startup to mature businesses.
 Throughout her career, she has worked on improving performance in severely troubled and stable, healthy companies.
 She has negotiated lending arrangements on behalf of both creditors and debtors.